 Matthew Corkum is an inspiration to most everyone he meets.
 Diagnosed with cerebral palsy at birth, he has exemplified courage, focus, and stamina throughout his life.
 Matt excels in all he does, continually showing that disabilities are not all that disabling when you set your mind to achieving your goals.

-Doctors weren’t sure if I would ever drive a bike, a car or if there could be a mental component to my disability in addition to the obvious physical ones.
-Before I was 5 years of age, I attended 93 physiotherapy sessions to learn how to do things such as climbing stairs.
+Doctors weren’t sure if I would ever drive a bike or car, or if there could be a mental component to my disability in addition to the obvious physical ones.
+Before I was five I attended ninety-three physiotherapy sessions to learn how to do things as simple (for others) as climbing a flight of stairs.

-In primary school, I had trouble printing and drawing, so I started using a computer that was donated by a few local charities.
+In primary school, I had trouble printing and drawing, so I started using a computer that was donated by some local charities.
 Teaching assistants helped scribe for tests and exams while Mom spent countless hours helping me to write assignments at home.
-Fortunately, I did not find schoolwork difficult and went through school at the top of my class.
+Fortunately, I did not find schoolwork difficult and was consistently at the top of my class.

 The bad news is, it was outside the classroom where I got bullied and made fun of, even physically abused because I walked and talked differently.
+Imagine how it would feel being laughed at, pushed down, and excluded just for being you??
 Not many friends would ask me to do things outside of school.
-Yes, I felt excluded.
+I felt excluded because I was.

-In my final year of completing my Ph.D., I was contacted by a company in Calgary looking for a meteorologist.
-In 2013 I moved to Calgary to work for Dynasty Power.
-While some job tasks take me longer to complete, I am now a senior meteorologist with two other meteorologists under me.
+In the final year of my Ph.D.
+I was recruited by a company in Calgary so in 2013 I moved across the country to work for Dynasty Power.
+While some job tasks take me longer to complete, I am now enjoying being the head meteorologist with two other meteorologists under me.

-Since moving to Calgary, I have taken my love for biking to new levels; solidly hitting 2000 km every summer and 4000 km one summer.
-I’ve learned to embrace mountain life in winter with my fat bike; traveling around to different mountain resorts all winter.
+Since moving to Calgary, I have taken my love for biking to new levels; solidly hitting 2000 km every summer and 5000 km in 2020.
+I’ve learned to embrace mountain life in winter with my fat bike; traveling to bike around different mountain resorts all winter.

 Another hobby I enjoy is traveling solo to different parts of the world.
-From seldom going far from the farm I have traveled to 11 countries.
-Each has offered the sight of interest and the opportunity to make new friends.
-As I travel I always include a message as an advocate for those with disabilities.
-I know how to include myself and others in my travels, my friendships, and my talks.
+From seldom going far from the farm I have now traveled to 15 countries and counting.
+Each has offered fascinating sights of interest and the opportunity to make new friends.
+In my travels I often have the opportunity to spread awareness about, and advocate for, those with disabilities.

 Contact me to inspire corporate employees or your kindergarten class about inclusiveness and seeing the ability in disability.